Bloodmatch: Plot

+Brick kidnaps all four and ties them up in front of a ring at an abandoned arena in Las Vegas.
+They wonder why they are there.
+Connie remembers Wood Wilson, an old boyfriend whom defeated her in an intergender kickboxing match, and who is revealed to be Brick's brother.
+Brick intends to use the ring as his interrogation room, fighting each of the four until he gets answers.

-Mike is the first one to face Brick's interrogation.
-Brick makes the stipulations.
-If Mike wins, everyone goes free, but if Brick wins, Mike dies and the rest will continue to be interrogated.
-Mike attempts to fight hard, but Brick fights harder, and just when Mike is about to die, Billy stops him and offers to talk.
-Billy heads to the ring and demands to see his daughter.
-Brick tells Billy that his daughter has died.
-In a rage, Billy begins to fight Brick.
+Mike goes first.
+If he wins, everyone goes free, but if Brick wins, Mike dies and the rest will continue to be interrogated.
+Just when Mike is about to die, Billy offers to talk.
 At first getting the upper hand, Billy lets his emotions get the best of him.
-Brick tells Billy if he tells him who set Wood up, he will spare his son's life.
-Billy says he only received a letter but no name and Brick promises to kill Billy's son.
-Brick proceeds to break Billy's back, killing him.
+Brick breaks Billy's back, killing him.

-Brent is third in line for interrogation.
-As he makes his way to the ring, he attempts to pull a knife on Max, but has the gun pointed to him again.
-Brent enters the ring and Brick begins his interrogation, accusing Brent as the fight fixer.
-Brent once again denies it and promises not to say anything.
-Connie, still tied up, deciphers that Brent is the one who killed Wood Wilson.
+Brent is third in line.
+He attempts to pull a knife on Max, but has the gun pointed to him.
+Connie deduces that Brent killed Wood Wilson.
 As Brick fights Brent, a barely breathing Mike crawls towards Connie and hands her the knife Brent had earlier.
 In the ring, an enraged Brick tells Brent, who is begging for his life, that Wood didn't beg for his life.
-When Brent asks how he knew, Brick reveals that he was there as well and kills Brent.
+When Brent asks how he knew, Brick reveals that he was there and kills Brent.

-When Max goes to retrieve Connie, Connie frees herself and throws the knife at Max, killing her.
 Brick finally reveals to Connie the whole truth.
 Brick is actually Wood Wilson.
-Connie doesn't believe it, but Brick confesses it all.
-He survived being viciously beaten by Brent five years ago and had his face changed through plastic surgery.
-Connie admits she was the mastermind behind the scheme in order to make enough money so she and Wood could escape together, but Wood didn't want to participate in her plan.
-Connie admits she was wrong for choosing money over her love for Wood.
-Brick/Wood tells Connie they have to fight and admits he hadn't really killed Billy's daughter, but has her hidden.
-If Connie wins, he will release Billy's daughter.
-Brick and Connie fight with Connie getting the upper hand and finally defeating Brick/Wood once again after Brick attempts to rape her.
-A kick to the chest on a downed Brick kills him.
+Connie doesn't believe it, but Brick confesses he survived being viciously beaten by Brent five years ago and had his face changed through plastic surgery.
+Connie admits she was behind the scheme in order to make enough money so she and Wood could escape together, but Wood didn't want to participate.
+Connie admits she was wrong for choosing money over love.
+Brick and Connie fight with Brick/Wood getting the upper hand and defeating once again Connie with a kick to the chest.

-The next day, Connie is sitting in her office, awaiting to meet Billy's kids.